dod-zh/web/content/about/diversity.md

 ---

-*DevOpsDays Switzerland is proud to be part of a global movement working toward more inclusive technology communities.*
+*DevOpsDays Zurich is proud to be part of a global movement working toward more inclusive technology communities.*